 A: There is no simple answer to this criminal law question, since every case is different.
 Time frames can differ depending on the details of each case.
 The court’s scheduling also plays a role in how long it takes for a matter to be resolved.
 We always work towards having your case resolved as quickly as possible.

 Q: How much is this really going to cost?

-A: The total cost depends on the nature of the case and the amount of time that counsel spent, especially preparing for a trial and attending court.
+A: The cost of the retainer will be based upon the nature of the case and how much time counsel will need to prepare for trial and attend court.

-We cannot estimate how much it would cost before we have had a chance to review disclosure from the Crown as to the police investigation.
-Depending on the complexity of each case, it is hard to say how short or long a period of time is necessary to prepare your defence, to set a trial date and to conduct your trial.
+Until we have had a chance to review disclosure from the Crown as to the police investigation, it is impossible just to say how short or long a period of time is necessary to prepare your defence, to set a trial date and to conduct your trial.

 Q: What happens on the first court date listed in my Appearance?

-A: On your first appearance in court, you will receive the Crown’s disclosure documents which summarizes the police investigation.
-The court will ask you whether you intend to hire a lawyer.
-Before the court makes any decisions on your case, you will be given the opportunity to review the disclosure from the Crown.
-Normally, you could adjourn the next appearance for a few weeks, during which period you would fully review the disclosure.
-If you need a longer time to hire a lawyer, you can ask the court for more time on your next appearance.
+A: On your first appearance in court, you will receive disclosure from the Crown which summarizes the police investigation.
+You will be asked if you intend to retain Counsel, and you will be given the opportunity to review the disclosure prior to taking any decisions with regards to your case.
+Normally, your case will be adjourned for a week or two to permit this to happen.
+If you need a longer period of time in which to retain Counsel, you can ask the Court for more time on your second appearance.